-Figure 1: Bluetooth technology flavors and uses cases
+Figure 1: Bluetooth Technology Flavors and Use Cases

 Bluetooth Mesh Architecture

 The figure below illustrates the architecture of both Bluetooth LE and Mesh technologies as well the supported network topologies.
-As it is obvious from the figure Bluetooth LE and Bluetooth mesh share the same RF and link layer but at the upper protocol stack layers differ significantly.
+As shown in the figure, Bluetooth LE and Bluetooth mesh share the same RF and link layer but at the upper protocol stack layers differ significantly.

 Bluetooth RF and PHY

-Bluetooth mesh uses the Bluetooth 4.0 1M LE GFSK PHY and link layer to communicate meaning Bluetooth mesh can be implemented on top of any Bluetooth 4.0 low energy compliant radio by adding the necessary software layers on top of it.
-Currently Bluetooth mesh does not make use of the Bluetooth 5 features such as the LE Coded PHY or advertisement enhancements, but this may change in the future versions of the Bluetooth mesh specification.
+Bluetooth mesh uses the Bluetooth 4.0 1M LE GFSK PHY and link layer to communicate, which means that Bluetooth mesh can be implemented on top of any Bluetooth 4.0 low energy-compliant radio by adding the necessary software layers on top of it.
+Currently, Bluetooth mesh does not use Bluetooth 5 features, such as the LE Coded PHY or advertisement enhancements, but this may change in the future versions of the Bluetooth mesh specification.

-Bluetooth mesh can be used over one or two bearers: advertising bearer and GATT bearer.
-In a typical Bluetooth mesh network the nodes use the advertising bearer to communicate with each other.
-The advertising bearer simply uses the Bluetooth LE non-connectable advertisement messages to broadcast messages to all the nodes within the range.
+Bluetooth mesh can be used either over an advertising bearer or a GATT bearer.
+In a typical Bluetooth mesh network, nodes use the advertising bearer to communicate with each other.
+The advertising bearer uses the Bluetooth LE non-connectable advertisement messages to broadcast messages to all nodes in range.
 The advertising bearer can contain up to 27 octets of payload and uses its own advertisement data type.
-The GATT bearer on the other hand is used to send and receive Bluetooth mesh messages over point-to-point connections using Bluetooth LE GATT based services.
-The purpose of the GATT bearer is to enable non-native mesh devices like smart phones and tablets to communicate and participate in Bluetooth mesh communications.
-Bluetooth mesh 1.0 defines two GATT services that Bluetooth mesh devices can use:
+The GATT bearer, on the other hand, is used to send and receive Bluetooth mesh messages over point-to-point connections using Bluetooth LE GATT-based services.
+The GATT bearer enables non-native mesh devices, such as smart phones and tablets to communicate and participate in Bluetooth mesh communications.
+Bluetooth mesh 1.0 defines two GATT services that Bluetooth mesh devices can use, as follows:

-- Provisioning service: used to provision un-provisioned devices into a Bluetooth mesh network
+- Provisioning service, which is used to provision un-provisioned devices into a Bluetooth mesh network

-- Proxy service: used to exchange Bluetooth mesh messages over GATT connections
+- Proxy service, which is used to exchange Bluetooth mesh messages over GATT connections

 Bluetooth Mesh Nodes and Features

-A Bluetooth mesh network can consist of different types of nodes and not all nodes need to be equal.
-As discussed earlier some nodes relay message, while others do not, and some nodes can be battery operated low power nodes.
+A Bluetooth mesh network can consist of different types of nodes where not all nodes need to be equal.
+As discussed earlier, some nodes relay messages while others do not, and some nodes can be battery operated low power nodes.
 This section provides a short overview of the different features Bluetooth mesh nodes can implement.
-First of all, all Bluetooth mesh nodes can receive and send messages and all Bluetooth mesh nodes must implement the Bluetooth mesh security and the essential mesh models needed for configuration.
-However outside these features rest of the node functionality is optional.
+First, all Bluetooth mesh nodes can receive and send messages and all Bluetooth mesh nodes must implement the Bluetooth mesh security and the essential mesh models needed for configuration.
+However, outside these features, the rest of the node functionality is optional.

-Nodes with relay feature are capable of relaying messages from other nodes and they are essential in increasing the scale and range of a Bluetooth mesh network.
+Nodes with the relay feature are capable of relaying messages from other nodes and are essential in increasing the scale and range of a Bluetooth mesh network.

 Low Power Feature

-Nodes with low power feature can spend most of their life time in a low power sleep mode and only need to wake up and participate in the Bluetooth mesh network communications once every four (4) days meaning their duty cycle can be almost zero.
-Node with low power feature however need a node with a friend feature, which cache any messages targeted to the low power nodes while they are sleeping.
-When low power nodes are provisioned to the mesh network they search for a nearby friend, agree a communication interval with the friend when they will poll for messages, and after that they can go to sleep.
+Nodes with low power feature can spend most of their lifetime in a low power sleep mode and only need to wake up and participate in the Bluetooth mesh network communications once every four (4) days, which means their duty cycle can be almost zero.
+Nodes with the low power feature however need a node with a friend feature, which caches any messages targeted to the low power nodes while they are sleeping.
+When low power nodes are provisioned to the mesh network, they search for a nearby friend, agree on a communication interval with the friend when they will poll for messages, and after that they can go to sleep.

 |Battery operated||Typically no||Typically no

-The Bluetooth mesh network layer is responsible for the basic network message transfer, node and group and broadcast addressing, as well as network level security.
+The Bluetooth mesh network layer handles the basic network message transfer, node and group and broadcast addressing, as well as network level security.

-The second responsibility of the network layer is addressing.
-Bluetooth mesh uses multiple address types which are explained in the table below.
-The addressing scheme is different from the Bluetooth device addresses used for Bluetooth LE communications.
+The network layer also handles addressing.
+Bluetooth mesh uses multiple address types, which are explained in the table below.
+The addressing scheme is different than the Bluetooth device addresses used for Bluetooth LE communications.

-Every Bluetooth mesh node is assigned with a unicast address for each of its elements during the provisioning process, which is discussed later in this white paper.
-The group and virtual addresses are on the other hand assigned during the configuration of Bluetooth mesh nodes and networks which also is discussed later.
+Every Bluetooth mesh node is assigned a unicast address for each of its elements during the provisioning process, which is discussed later in this white paper.
+The group and virtual addresses are, on the other hand, assigned during the configuration of Bluetooth mesh nodes and networks, which also is discussed later.